Hello lovelies, thank you so much for stopping by. And I have a real treat for you today, in the form of my Crazy Caramel Carrot Cake.

-There is a reason for this particular cake’s title.
-I was absolutely CRAZY for attempting to make this cake last Sunday.
+So, there is a reason for this particular cake’s title.
+Because I was absolutely CRAZY for attempting to make this cake last Sunday.

 If you follow me on Twitter, you may well have heard of @SBC Takeover.
-It stands for Sunday Bake Club Takeover.
+It stands for Sunday Bake Club.
 Anyway, I was joining in a Tweet chat with them a few weeks ago and they asked me to join.
 Me?!!!

 Each week they have a different theme as to what you should bake.
-Last Sunday it was vegetables.
+And last Sunday it was vegetables.
 Yay I thought.
-Carrot cake is my favourite cake in the entire Universe, easy peasy.
+Since carrot cake is my favourite cake in the entire universe, easy peasy.
 You’d think?!!!

 Since I figured, if I were going to take part, I was going to push myself.
 Yeah that always seems like a fun idea when you think about it – then you have to do it!!